 Mine health food markets, specialty grocers and supermarkets.
 Head to the bulk section to see what’s available.
 You may be surprised.

 If you're really into knowing where your food comes from and want super fabulous tofu, consider buying soybeans directly from a single source grower.
 Iowa’s Fairview Farms cultivates Laura Soybeans, an excellent a non-GMO bean.
 It’s my favorite and if you’re into making your own soy milk or tofu, go for it.
-The best deal for home cooks is to buy 13 pounds (Priority Mail shipping is included).
+The best deal for home cooks is to buy 13 pounds.

 What to do with a big box of soybeans?
 Along with using them up yourself, how about sharing those beans?
 I’ve often put together a silent auction or gift package comprised of a copy of Asian Tofu (naturally, right?!), a tofu mold, coagulant, and soybeans.